What does a perfect child look like? Well-behaved, truthful and thoughtful? Never dirty, unkind or grumpy?

 It means that, if our children reach a point where what they did is no longer what they want to do, and they’ve become a person who wouldn’t choose to do it again, because the unsupportive behavior doesn’t fit anymore, they’ve corrected their own behavior.

 Step 5: Finish off with affection.

+Step 5 is where we set everything else aside and express our deep love for them.
 Believing that affection isn’t a part of discipline is a big mistake.
 This is where we need to show our greatest amount of energy.
 And it can’t be faked.
 If we can’t cuddle, we need to go back and start over, by choosing our attitude again.

 So don’t let Step 5 become unimportant.
 It’s where we assure our children that our relationship will always be more important than a broken rule.

-One of the best ways to lift ourselves out of our problems is to lose ourselves in a purpose.
+One of the best ways to lift ourselves above of our problems is to lose ourselves in a purpose.
 The same is true for children.
 They find happiness and a feeling of usefulness as they discover that they have purpose.

 Our children need to feel that they matter to us, that they’re needed, and that they contribute to the quality of our lives.
 As a single parent, I once told my five-year-old, “I just can’t do it all.”
-His mouth and eyes became as big as saucers, and he said to me, “I’ll help you!”
+His eyes became as big as saucers, and he said to me, “I’ll help you!”
 We decided that he’d be responsible for watering the plants.
 Of course, supervising him took more energy than doing it myself.
 But the look of pride and love on his face was worth it.